 Interim Progress Reports

-Interim reports are sent home to call attention to areas of notable success or to call attention to areas that need improvement.
-The reports are sent to all students in the middle of each marking period.
+Interim reports are made available to call attention to areas of notable success or to call attention to areas that need improvement.
+The reports are accessible via Home Access Center to all students in the middle of each marking period.

 Report cards are mailed home four times during the year, approximately every ten weeks.
 At the end of the year a final mark is computed that includes the grade received in each of the four marking periods and also the final exam score (if applicable).
 The passing final average for all subjects is 65%.
 Final grades are calculated as follows:

 - 6th Grade: Each marking period weighted 25% (4 x 25=100%), final exam accounting for 20% of 4th quarter grade.